Ahmad Shah Massoud: Cross-factional negotiations

 From 1999 onward, a renewed process was set into motion by the Tajik Ahmad Shah Massoud and the Pashtun Abdul Haq to unite all the ethnicities of Afghanistan.
 Massoud united the Tajiks, Hazara and Uzbeks as well as several Pashtun commanders under his United Front.
 Besides meeting with Pashtun tribal leaders and acting as a point of reference, Abdul Haq received increasing numbers of Pashtun Taliban themselves who were secretly approaching him.
 Some commanders who had worked for the Taliban military apparatus agreed to the plan to topple the Taliban regime as the Taliban lost support even among the Pashtuns.
 Senior diplomat and Afghanistan expert Peter Tomsen wrote that "[t]he 'Lion of Kabul' [Abdul Haq] and the 'Lion of Panjshir' [Ahmad Shah Massoud] would make a formidable anti-Taliban team if they combined forces.
 Haq, Massoud, and Karzai, Afghanistan's three leading moderates, could transcend the Pashtun – non-Pashtun, north-south divide."
 Steve Coll referred to this plan as a "grand Pashtun-Tajik alliance".
 The senior Hazara and Uzbek leaders took part in the process just like later Afghan president Hamid Karzai.
 They agreed to work under the banner of the exiled Afghan king Zahir Shah in Rome.

-In November 2000, leaders from all ethnic groups were brought together in Massoud's headquarters in northern Afghanistan, travelling from other parts of Afghanistan, Europe, the United States, Pakistan and India to discuss a Loya Jirga for a settlement of Afghanistan's problems and to discuss the establishment of a post-Taliban government.
+In November 2000, leaders from all ethnic groups were brought together in Massoud's headquarters in northern Afghanistan, travelling from other parts of Afghanistan, Pakistan, Europe, the United States to discuss a loya jirga for a settlement of Afghanistan's problems and to discuss the establishment of a post-Taliban government.
 In September 2001, an international official who met with representatives of the alliance remarked, "It's crazy that you have this today ...
 Pashtuns, Tajiks, Uzbeks, Hazara ...
 They were all ready to buy in to the process".

 In early 2001, Ahmad Shah Massoud with leaders from all ethnicities of Afghanistan addressed the European Parliament in Brussels, asking the international community to provide humanitarian aid to the people of Afghanistan.
-He stated that the Taliban and al-Qaeda had introduced "a very wrong perception of Islam" and that without the support of Pakistan and Bin Laden the Taliban would not be able to sustain their military campaign for up to a year.
-On that visit to Europe, he also warned the U.S. about Bin Laden.
+He stated that the Taliban and al-Qaeda had introduced "a very wrong perception of Islam" and that without the support of Pakistan and bin Laden the Taliban would not be able to sustain their military campaign for up to a year.
+On that visit to Europe, he also warned the U.S. about bin Laden.